lbwang95/RSP/README.md

 The file named "order.txt" is used to build the tree decomposition.
 One can also generate it by using the function "genorder()" in the index.cpp.

+We also extracted real travel time distributions from NYC Department of Transportation (\url{https://data.cityofnewyork.us/Transportation/DOT-Traffic-Speeds-NBE/i4gi-tjb9}).
+The two files with prefixes "DOT-" in the "data/NY" folder include the means and variances of edges.
+We could replace them with USA-road-t.NY.gr and USA-road-var.NY.gr to run the experiments.

 ### Running Example

 We have also made a toy example (the same as the running example in the paper) with related data (using the same format stated above) stored in the folder data/exa.
 In the folder code/, a sample run is